I Know What the Future Holds If I Keep Using

 - I would face a different and bleak future if I relapsed.

-However, none of us made changes without support, guidance, and understanding of others who had already changed their future.
-With positive changes, time traveling to the future might contain some rejoicing.
+However, none of us made changes without the support, guidance, and understanding of others who had already changed their future.